watchexec/watchexec/doc/watchexec.1.md

 **\--ignore-file**=*PATH*

-:   Files to load ignores from // TODO
+:   Files to load ignores from

 Provide a path to a file containing ignores, one per line.
 Empty lines and lines starting with \# are ignored.
 Uses the same pattern format as the \--ignore option.

+This can also be used via the \$WATCHEXEC_IGNORE_FILES environment variable.

 **\--fs-events**=*EVENTS*